RavenousLegs

 Minicoy Island, Lakshadweep

-No wonder, Minicoy was only 100km away from Maldives!
-The residents of Minicoy speak Mahl, the official language of Maldives.
-I realised Lakshadweep Islands are geologically a part of the same chain as the Maldives.
-Maldives is my dream destination and I’ve kept it aside for my honeymoon (shhh.…).
+No wonder Minicoy, just 100 kilometers away from the Maldives, was only 100 kilometers away from the Maldives!
+The residents of Minicoy speak Mahl, the official language of the Maldives.
+I realized that Lakshadweep Islands are geologically part of the same chain as the Maldives.
+Maldives is my dream destination, and I’ve kept it aside for my honeymoon (shhh…).

 Minicoy Island, Lakshadweep